DataDog/hiring-engineers/answers.md

 ## Collecting Metrics

-The instructions next said to "Agg tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog."
+The instructions next said to "Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog."

 I had to do some research to find where the Agent config file was located.
 I found the answer at this [resource](https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent-).
 After moving to the `etc/datadog-agent` directory, I located the `datadog.yaml` file.
 I opened the file to edit it.